What Is a Payment Gateway?

-As briefly discussed above, there are two types of credit card payment gateways - a hosted payment gateway (where you have a payment service built directly into your website) and a shared payment gateway (payments accepted through Paypal, etc).
+As briefly discussed above, there are two types of credit card payment gateway.
+One is a hosted payment gateway, where you have a payment service built directly into your website.
+The other is a shared payment gateway, where payments are accepted through PayPal.

-The first (and most frequently used) is a hosted payment gateway.
-Hosted payment gateways usually come included in your hosting package to help effectively and securely process credit cards for online merchants.
+The first and most frequently used is a hosted payment gateway.
+Hosted payment gateways usually come included in your hosting package.
+They help effectively and securely process credit cards for online merchants.

-While it is very likely that your hosting provider will offer you some form of payment gateway, consult with them hosting provider if you have questions prior to making a decision on a payment gateway for your business.
+It is very likely that your hosting provider will offer you some form of payment gateway.
+Consult with them if you have questions prior to making a decision on a payment gateway for your business.